danbev/learning-cpp/README.md

   7 .eh_frame       00000058  0000000000000000  0000000000000000  000000d8  2**3  CONTENTS, ALLOC, LOAD, RELOC, READONLY, DATA
 $
 ```
-If we did not have a global constructor there would not be a `.init_array`
+If we did not have a global constructor there would not be a `.init_array` and
-section:
+that it was added by the link editor.
+Since we only have a single global constructor
+the size will be one 8 byte pointer.
+Adding a second would make it 16 (hex 10).

+Now without an global constructors:
 ```console
 $ objdump -h noglobal.o -w